nuxeo/nuxeo-bench-site/content/11b-documents.md

   - date
   - list of operations on the account

-This data generation needs to be random (to avoid skewing the dataset), yet we need it to be reproducible so we can run the same generation process for several targets (Snowball, Importer, Gatling tests) and still have matching data.
+This data generation needs to be random (to avoid skewing the dataset), yet it needs to be reproducible so we can run the same generation process for several targets (Snowball, Importer, Gatling tests) and still have matching data.

 #### Rendering

 We use the randomly generated metadata to generate different types of files:

-- Identity cards (as Jpeg image)
+- Identity cards (as JPEG image)
-- Account opening Letters (as Docx document)
+- Account opening Letters (as DOCX document)
 - monthly Statements (as PDF)

 _NB: the initial plan was to generate the identity cards are TIFF, but we did not find a way to write TIFF fast enough from Java and had to fall back to JPEG to avoid waiting for weeks._